NickyFrs/hma-bds/README.md

 ### User Background
 ---
-My approach to the UX design was to input what I believed to be the neccessary primary information, without overloading them.
-To achieve this, I tried to put myself in the user's position and think of the type of information I would like to see if I were to visit the website, as well as how easy and accesible it would be if I were using the website on the move.
+My approach to the UX design was to input what I believed to be the necessary primary information, without overloading them.
+To achieve this, I tried to put myself in the user's position and think of the type of information I would like to see if I were to visit the website, as well as how easy and accessible it would be if I were using the website on the move.

 I started with the mobile first desing as most people nowadays are on the move and mostly check information on their mobile phones and after working on the desktop desing.
 I worked under the idea that majority of